 We follow the Safety Policy of the Scout Association.
 Scouting should be provided in a safe manner without risk to health, so far as is reasonably practicable.
-The Association believes that this responsibility ranks equally with the other responsibilities incumbent upon those providing Scouting activities and functions.
+We believe this is just as important as running the activity itself.

-It is the responsibility of all those involved in Scouting to seek, so far as is reasonably practicable, to ensure that:
+It is the responsibility of all adults in Scouts ensure, so far as is reasonably practicable, that:

-- all activities are conducted in a safe manner without risk to the health of participants;
+- all activities take place in a safe way without risk to the health of those involved;

 - we provide and maintain equipment and buildings that is safe for all and without risk to health;

-- that information, instruction, training and supervision is provided with the object of ensuring the health
+- information, instruction, training and supervision is provided to ensure the health

 and safety of all those involved in Scouting activities or who may be affected by them;